All Episodes

 Welcome to the EIB network.

-Uh good afternoon, Russ.
+Good afternoon, Russ.

-Uh I want to get straight to the point.
+I want to get straight to the point.

-And I I want to also ask you, I want to take you back a little bit to the 2000 Peter Paul scandal of Mrs. Clinton.
+And I want to also ask you, I want to take you back a little bit to the 2000 Peter Paul scandal of Mrs. Clinton.

-And uh I I'm surprised she's still in politics.
+And I'm surprised she's still in politics.

 I'm surprised that she's not in jail after that.

-She didn't know about it.
+Because she didn't know about it.

-Well she didn't know about it, Shannon.
+She didn't know about it, Shannon.

-They had this big time fundraiser out there and and uh in Los Angeles somewhere, and he was one of the organizers and a fundraiser, and they uh uh a lot of the money that went into staging the thing, they they contracted out and just counted that as a as a campaign country.
+And a lot of the money that went into staging the thing, they contracted out and just counted that as a campaign contribution.

 But she didn't know anything about it.